 Case 2 from Chapter 9 provides a power law model for brain size and body size for 96 mammal species.
 In predicting brain size on the log scale, the three variables considered are body size on the log scale, litter size, and gestation period:

-y=log⁡(brain size) xb=log⁡(body size) xg=gestation period xl=litter size.
+y=log⁡(brain size), xb=log⁡(body size), xg=gestation period, xl=litter size.

 Table 2 shows the results when Greedy is applied to this data, including all steps.
 The algorithm involves nine steps and considers ten models.
 However, the single mean model, which terminates the algorithm, is typically so poor that it is of no interest.
 In the case of AIC, Cp and PRESS, the algorithm found the best model as confirmed by an examination of all 95 models.
-For BIC the best model found by Greedy had a value of 304.7 while the best possible BIC value was 303.6 (Table 2).
-The best model, according to BIC, was xb,xg,xl,xb2.
+For AIC the best model found by Greedy had a value of 123.0 while the best possible BIC value was 143.5 (Table 2).
+The best model, according to both AIC and BIC, was xb,xg,xl,xb2.

 Table 2.
 The nine steps in the algorithm, example 1.
 Best value of each criteria underlined.